Understanding ADHD

 Up to 50% of children with ADHD have a coexisting learning disorder, compared to 5% of children without ADHD.
 The most common learning disorders are dyslexia and dyscalia.
 Dyslexia affects how individuals acquire or use new information and dyscalia is a problem with speech.

 Between 25% and 50% of parents report that their children and teens diagnosed with ADHD experience problems falling asleep and staying asleep.
-Many adults diagnosed with ADHD also report sleep problems, however it is not known whether sleep problems are a symptom of ADHD, made worse by ADHD, or a symptom of a coexisting condition.
+Many adults diagnosed with ADHD also report sleep problems; however it is not known whether sleep problems are a symptom of ADHD, made worse by ADHD, or a symptom of a coexisting condition.

 Substance abuse